 Intensive winter grazing and wintering on crops

-The New Zealand Veterinary Association (NZVA) considers that intensive winter grazing practices (eg. of cattle, sheep, and deer on crops) should only be undertaken when the welfare of animals, people, and the environment is protected.
+The New Zealand Veterinary Association’s view is that intensive winter grazing practices (eg. of cattle, sheep, and deer on crops/pasture) should only be undertaken when the welfare of animals, people, and the environment is protected.
 This means meeting the requirements of section 4 of the Animal Welfare Act 1999, and adhering to sound principles for the sustainable management of natural and physical resources (i.e. land and water).

-Many animal health and welfare issues arise from livestock being kept for a prolonged time in wet and muddy conditions, including:
+Animal health and welfare issues that can arise from livestock being kept for a prolonged time in wet and muddy conditions, include:

 - poor hoof health that contributes to claw lesions and lameness

 - inability for proper rest and rumination

 There's a lot of research in this area that supports these concerns.
 See the reference list below.

 The welfare of cattle is negatively affected when they don't have a suitable surface on which to lie.
 Research has shown that cows don't like lying on concrete, yet when presented with a choice between mud or concrete, cows choose concrete.

 Dairy cattle reduce lying times by 50-75% when on mud, compared to comfortable, free draining surfaces (normal lying times are 10-12 hours in well-managed lactating, pastured cattle).